-Therefore, how should one respond to another who rejects the Bible’s authority?
-Certainly not by jettisoning the use of God’s Holy, inerrant Word to mankind!
-In the past, too many a legislator has been intimidated into doing this.
+Therefore, how should we respond to someone who rejects the Bible’s authority?
+Certainly not by jettisoning the use of God’s holy, inerrant Word to mankind which too many a legislator in the past has been intimidated into doing.
 To do so is to give one’s opponent the home-court advantage.
-If we do that, we will have to prove our case with similar, inferior epistemological sources.
-By abandoning Scripture, we in essence, elevate all opposing ideologies to an equal level.
-This is to be avoided by the mature believer.
+If we discard the Word of God, we will have to prove our case with similar, inferior epistemological sources.
+By abandoning Scripture, in essence, we elevate all opposing ideologies to an equal level.
+The mature believer will avoid forsaking this perfect source.
 Please allow me the opportunity to develop this idea herein.

 II.
 THE REALITY OF SUPPRESSION

-Unregenerate Members of Congress know that the Bible is true; it is just that they conveniently suppress that knowledge.
+Unregenerate members of Congress know that the Bible is true; they conveniently suppress that knowledge.
 This biblical fact is revealed in many passages of the Bible.
 Therefore:

-In order to further understand what is going on in the minds of Bible rejecters, one need examine Romans 1:18–21.
+To further understand what is happening in the minds of Bible rejecters, examine Romans 1:18–21.
 Herein, the Apostle Paul states clearly:

-Notice the loud exclamation of this passage: Man inherently knows about God and His ways.
-God’s ways are “evident within them” states the Apostle.
+Notice the loud exclamation of this passage, i.e., man inherently knows about God and His ways.
+God’s ways are evident within them, states the apostle.
 In other words, man has a conscience that has been given to him by his Creator.
 The conscience is an instinctive function and ability of the brain that provides man with the capability to ascertain good from evil.
 Such a phenomenal ability is part and parcel to being created in the image of God.
 Herein is the ability to pass judgment on one’s own thoughts and actions.
 In Romans 2:15, Paul brings further light and definition to this wonderful internal moral compass speaking about mankind, stating:

 The Law can best be understood here as God’s moral precepts which were first condensed in the Ten Commandments and then later expanded upon in the Mosaic Law of the Pentateuch.
 Notice that this law is written in individuals’ hearts; it is evident within them.

-Fascinatingly, when speaking to the West Point graduates in June of 2002, President George W. Bush revealed his personal and profound understanding of the conscience of man and that truth is evident within stating, “Moral truth is the same in every culture, in every time, and in every place.”6 In the context of this quote, it is evident that the President holds to this truth as a foundational presupposition for the way in which he governed and led.
+Fascinatingly, when speaking to the West Point graduates in June of 2002, President George W. Bush revealed his personal and profound understanding of the conscience of man and that truth is evident within stating, “Moral truth is the same in every culture, in every time, and in every place.”6 In the context of this quote, the former President evidently holds to this truth as a foundational presupposition for the way in which he governed and led.
 All officeholders should aspire to the same.
-There is no need or responsibility to educate those who would destroy or break the law written in their hearts.
-In one sense, there is no need to educate a fellow legislator on a moral issue . . . that which is known about God is evident within them, for God [has already] made it evident to them.
-They already know the right thing to do morally, it is just that they suppress it.
+Educating those who would destroy or break the law written in their hearts is needless and irresponsible.
+In one sense, there is no need to educate a fellow legislator on a moral issue because according to Romans 1:19, that which is known about God is evident within them, for God [has already] made it evident to them.
+They already know the right thing to do morally; they simply suppress that knowledge.

 III.
 THE TESTIMONY OF THE CONSCIENCE

-Notice from the book of Genesis— prior to Moses’ reception of the Ten Commandments which does not occur until the book of Exodus —several passages that serve to illustrate the full and operational mechanism in man known as the conscience.
-It is not that the discernment of right from wrong is learned later in life or that it is shaped by varying cultural considerations or by one’s environment along the way, rather it has always been fully developed and present within the human race, and each member of Congress:
+Notice from the book of Genesis— prior to Moses’ reception of the Ten Commandments7—several passages that serve to illustrate the full and operational mechanism in man known as the conscience.
+It is not that the discernment of right from wrong is learned later in life or that it is shaped by varying cultural considerations or by a person’s environment along the way; rather, that discernment has always been fully developed and present within the human race—and each member of Congress:

 In context, Cain had just murdered his brother.
-Accordingly, he knew very well where his brother was!
-Abel was dead.
-And so, Cain lied about it to God and made up an excuse.
-His phrase, “Am I my brother’s keeper?” was ripe with arrogant sarcasm because Abel was a “keeper” of the sheep (Genesis 4:2).
-Why did Cain lie about this unless of course, he was covering up something and he was fraught with guilt?
-The chronological point: How else did Cain know that what he had done was wrong apart from his conscience?
+Accordingly, he knew very well where his brother’s body was!
+So Cain lied to God and made up an excuse.
+His phrase, “Am I my brother’s keeper?” was ripe with arrogant sarcasm because Abel was a keeper of the sheep (Genesis 4:2).
+Why did Cain lie unless, of course, he was covering up something and he was fraught with guilt?
+The chronological point: how else did Cain know that what he had done was wrong apart from his conscience?

 How did Jacob know that what he and his mother were stewing up was wrong and therefore deceptive when they contrived to fool Isaac into blessing Jacob in Esau’s place (Genesis 27:1–28:7)?
 Again, this story illuminates the presence of an internal ability to ascertain right from wrong.
-In Genesis 6:5, Moses states, Then the LORD saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
-Here again Scripture attests that man is internally aware of his wicked ways; he knows!
+In Genesis 6:5, Moses states, Then the Lord saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.
+Scripture again attests that man is internally aware of his wicked ways; he knows!

 IV.
 THE TESTIMONY OF THE CREATION